-Even employers that intend to keep full coverage of COVID-19 testing in place following the end of the Public Health Emergency must closely consider the impact of this decision on several aspects of plan administration and employee communications.
-One important consideration relates to whether coverage for COVID-19 testing jeopardizes HSA eligibility.
+Even employers that intend to keep full coverage of COVID-19 testing in place following the end of the Public Health Emergency (which the DOL, HHS and Treasury (collectively, the Departments) encourage plan sponsors to do) must closely consider the impact of this decision on several aspects of plan administration and employee communications.
+One important consideration relates to when continued coverage for COVID-19 testing jeopardizes HSA eligibility.
 Currently, under specific relief announced in IRS Notice 2020-15, an HDHP may cover COVID-19 testing and treatment without impacting HSA eligibility.
 Although the expiration of this relief was not tied to the end of the Public Health Emergency (it extends "until further guidance is issued"), plan sponsors should be prepared for the IRS to announce a relief termination date.
+The Departments have indicated that an end to this relief will likely not require a mid-year change to HDHP coverage.

 Note that this HSA relief is not tied to the classification of COVID-19 OTC tests or personal protective equipment (masks, hand sanitizer, sanitizing wipes) as eligible medical expenses that can be reimbursed under an HSA, health FSA or HRA.
 For further information about expenses that are eligible for reimbursement under a tax-privileged account, see the NFP publication Qualified Medical Expenses.